saint11/DeadWeight/source/blacksalt.md

 ## Thaumaturgists of Ravenhome {.big}

 Castle Ravenhome is a prestigious institution that offers daily classes, teachers and a title to anyone who completes the program.
+Ravenhome selects children from all over the world by a mysterious process, and invite them to study there.
 More than half of students die horribly during the course, though.

 #### Spells {.block .unlisted}